adgeese/hledger-roi/README.md

 This code had been included in the `hledger` as `hledger roi`.
 This repository will no longer be updated.

 # hledger-roi
-Hledger Return-on-investment calucator.
+Hledger Return-on-investment calculator.
 Does time-weighted (TWR) and money-weighted (IRR) computations

 Both IRR and TWR give you useful approximations that you can use to make your investment decision.